DariusNetX/BagBrain-Dashboard/replit.md

-✓ Enhanced Vault component with character watermark for branded experience ✓ Created BagBrainCharacters component for persistent character presence ✓ Enhanced Hero character with background removal and golden glow effects for cleaner appearance
+✓ Enhanced Vault component with character watermark for branded experience ✓ Created BagBrainCharacters component for persistent character presence ✓ Enhanced Hero character with background removal and golden glow effects for cleaner appearance ✓ Reduced glow intensity across all text elements for more subtle and professional appearance